-After conferring with HR regarding the appropriate offer, benefits, and so on, the hiring manager should contact the most qualified candidate and extend an offer of employment contingent upon successful completion of all preemployment steps.
-Before issuing any official public announcements, all other interviewed candidates must be notified of the decision by the hiring manager.
+After conferring with HR regarding the appropriate offer, benefits, etc., the talent acquisition recruiter should contact the most qualified candidate and extend his offer of employment contingent upon successful completion of all preemployment steps.
+Before issuing any official public announcements, all other interviewed candidates must be notified of the decision by the talent acquisition team.
 Please use the form letter provided in Addendum 7 of this guide for this mandatory process.
 Outside of changing the obvious name and title of the position, this format should not be modified.